jindian/linux_note/linux_startup/start_kernel_part_II.md

 `setup_arch` the most important routine involved in `start_kernel`, every architecture has its own implementation for it.

-1. initialize common cpu data of all cpus, source information of cpu initialized before start_kernel in arch/x86/kernel/head_32.S.
+1. Initialize common cpu data of all cpus, source information of cpu initialized before start_kernel in arch/x86/kernel/head_32.S.
+2. We don't config CONFIG_X86_VISWS, the defination of function visws_early_detect is NULL.

 # Links